Distributed Quantum Approximate Optimization Algorithm on a Quantum-Centric Supercomputing Architecture: Results and Discussion

 While the divide-and-conquer approach with QAOA (DC-QAOA) has been proposed to address large-scale QUBO problems \cite{li2022large}, it is less effective for dense problems as its policies do not consider many correlated interactions that exist between sub-problems.
 In contrast, the decomposition and aggregation policies introduced in DQAOA effectively address many correlated interactions.
-Fig. 4a shows that DQAOA achieves the best approximation ratio compared to that of QAOA, DC-QAOA, and dq-QAOA.
+Fig. 4a shows relative accuracy of standard QAOA, warm-start QAOA, DC-QAOA, dq-QAOA, and DQAOA, highlighting DQAOA's superior performance, especially for large problems.
 Moreover, DQAOA significantly outperforms these methods in terms of time-to-solution, with orders of magnitude faster performance (Fig. 4b).
-The QUBOs used in this study represent real-world problems that are both large and dense (Fig. S5), and DQAOA uniquely demonstrates the capability to solve such problems with high efficiency.
-In particular, DQAOA's flexibility may allow it to extend to higher-order unconstrained binary optimization (HOBO) problems using the same decomposition and aggregation policies.
-In contrast, other variable-fixing schemes, such as QBSolv provided by D-Wave Systems \cite{glover2018tutorial}, may be limited to QUBO problems and lack support for distributed computing across multi-cores/nodes.
-Exploring the application of DQAOA to large and dense HOBO problems is a promising direction for future research, and will be addressed in our future work.
+The QUBOs used in this study represent real-world problems that are both large and dense (Fig. S5), and DQAOA demonstrates the capability to solve such problems with high efficiency.
+Furthermore, our recent study has shown that DQAOA can be substantially accelerated by leveraging GPU-based quantum circuit execution, further enhancing its scalability, solution quality, and real-world applicability \cite{xu2025gpu}.
+Classical solvers, such as parallel tempering, simulated annealing, and integer programming, can provide high-quality solutions for QUBO problems but exhibit exponentially increasing time-to-solution for large-scale problems (Fig. S6).
+Moreover, when addressing higher-order problems, these methods, similar to quantum annealing, often require quadratization that introduces ancillary variables, increasing computational cost and reducing overall accuracy \cite{mandal2020compressed, shaydulin2024evidence, pelofske2024short}.
+It is important to note that DQAOA’s flexibility enables it to efficiently solve complex higher-order binary optimization (HOBO) problems, which often exhibit rugged energy landscapes, by capturing higher-order interactions within gate-based quantum circuits while employing the same decomposition and aggregation policies \cite{pelofske2024short}.
+Therefore, extending DQAOA to large-scale HOBO problems represents a promising direction for future research, which will be addressed in our future work.